WWII Aircraft Crashes At Connecticut Airport

 We can confirm that there was an accident involving a Collings Foundation World War II aircraft this morning at Bradley Airport.
 We have an active fire and rescue operation underway.
 The airport is closed.
 We will issue further updates as information becomes available.— Bradley Intl Airport (@Bradley_Airport) October 2, 2019

-Photos in local media showed thick black smoke rising into the sky over the airport.
+Aerial images from the scene show a destroyed and charred plane, and several buildings around it appear to have sustained damage.
 Local and state police said they were responding but did not immediately provide further details.

 The plane belongs to the Collings Foundation, a nonprofit that provides educational programs about aviation history.
 The foundation has a touring exhibition of antique aircraft called the "Wings of Freedom Tour" featuring five WWII planes.